Mann Act: Legal application

 In addition to its stated purpose of preventing human trafficking, the law was used to prosecute unlawful premarital, extramarital, and interracial relationships.
-The penalties would be applied to men whether or not the woman involved consented and, if she had consented, the woman could be considered an accessory to the offense.
-Some attribute enactment of the law to the case of world champion heavyweight boxer Jack Johnson.
+The penalties would be applied to men whether or not the woman involved consented, and if she had consented, the woman could be considered an accessory to the offense.
+Some attribute enactment of the law to the case of world-champion heavyweight boxer Jack Johnson.
 Johnson was known to be intimate with white women, some of whom he met at the fighting venue after his fights.
-In 1912 he was prosecuted, and later convicted, for "transporting women across state lines for immoral purposes" as a result of his relationship with a white prostitute named Belle Schreiber; the month prior to the prosecution, Johnson had been charged with violating the Mann Act due to traveling with his white girlfriend, Lucille Cameron, who refused to cooperate with the prosecution and whom he married soon thereafter.
+In 1912, he was prosecuted, and later convicted, for "transporting women across state lines for immoral purposes" as a result of his relationship with a white prostitute named Belle Schreiber; the month prior to the prosecution, Johnson had been charged with violating the Mann Act due to traveling with his white girlfriend, Lucille Cameron, who refused to cooperate with the prosecution and whom he married soon thereafter.

 The 1948 prosecution of Frank LaSalle for abducting Florence Sally Horner is believed to have been an inspiration for Vladimir Nabokov in writing his novel Lolita.
 Humbert Humbert, the narrator, at one point explicitly refers to LaSalle.

-The Mann Act has also been used by the U.S. federal government to prosecute polygamists (such as Mormon fundamentalists) because the U.S. has no federal law against polygamy.
-All U.S. states have anti-polygamy laws, but only in recent years have state authorities used them to prosecute bigamy.
-Colorado City, Arizona; Hildale, Utah; Bountiful, British Columbia; and sites in Mexico are historic locations of several Mormon sects that practiced polygamy, although The Church of Jesus Christ of Latter-day Saints has expressly forbidden polygamy since the start of the 20th century.
+The Mann Act has also been used by the U.S. federal government to prosecute polygamists such as Mormon fundamentalists.
+Bigamy is illegal in the U.S. and all states have antipolygamy laws.
+Colorado City, Arizona; Hildale, Utah; Bountiful, British Columbia, northern Mexico are historic locations of several Mormon sects that practiced polygamy, although The Church of Jesus Christ of Latter-day Saints has expressly forbidden polygamy since the start of the 20th century.
 Sect leaders and individuals have been charged under the Mann Act when "wives" are transported across the Utah–Arizona state line or the U.S.–Canadian and U.S.–Mexican borders.